• Skip to main content

 20. Not everyone with IBS will benefit.

-A quarter of IBS sufferers who followed this diet report that it didn't make an appreciable difference to their symptoms.
+A quarter of IBS sufferers who followed this diet reported that it didn't make an appreciable difference to their symptoms.
 For these people, other interventions may be needed either alone or in conjunction with a low FODMAP diet.

 Conclusion